Alibard/bombat-tyr/README.md

 ## AdditionalData

-It's custom field of user profile will be sent to the Tabat server.
+It's custom field of user profile will be sent to the Tabata server.

 ```java
  final ArrayList<AdditionalDataModel> list = new ArrayList<AdditionalDataModel>();
  list.add(new AdditionalDataModel("color", "read", AdditionalDataModel.NO_VALIDATION));
 ```
-Where: color - it's value name, read - it's value, AdditionalDataModel.NO_VALIDATION - it's type.
+Where: color - it's value name, red - it's value, AdditionalDataModel.NO_VALIDATION - it's type.

 Example of adding list of additional data to SDK.